mvolkmann/blog/src/lua.md

 Strings are indexed starting from 1 instead of 0.

-Use the `..` operator to concatenate strings.
+To concatenate strings, use the `..` operator.
+This creates a new string and does not modifier either operand.
 For example, `fullName = firstName .. ' ' .. lastName`.

 Strings are immutable.